-There was plenary evidence a "colored boy" entered the Towne House Bakery, Biltmore Avenue, Asheville, apparently as a customer, on June 23, 1965, about 1:50 a. m.; that, after looking around briefly, he pulled "a neckerchief" over his mouth, pointed a "nickel-plate pistol" at Rita Bryant, age 19, who was employed as a cashier, and demanded "the money out of the cash register"; that Miss Bryant "handed him the cash drawer"; and that "he took the bills," "took around $45.00," and ran.
-Miss Bryant testified to the above facts but testified she did not know and could not identify the "colored boy" who committed the robbery.
+There was plenary evidence a “colored boy” entered the Towne House Bakery, Biltmore Avenue, Asheville, apparently as a customer, on June 23, 1965, about 1:50 a.m.; that, after looking around briefly, he pulled “a neckerchief” over his mouth, pointed a “nickel-plate pistol” at Rita Bryant, age 19, who was employed as a cashier, and demanded “the money out of the cash register”; that Miss Bryant “handed him the cash drawer”; and that “he took the bills,” “took around $45.00,” and ran.
+Miss Bryant testified to the above facts but testified she did not know and could not identify the “colored boy” who committed the robbery.

-Arresting officers testified Lynch, shortly after his arrest on the night of June 23rd, made statements to the effect he had committed the robbery but that he had used "a small toy gun, silver colored," and that "the lady gave him $29.00."
+Arresting oflicers testified Lynch, shortly after his arrest on the night of June 23rd, made statements to the effect he had committed the robbery but that he had used “a small toy gun, silver colored,” and that “the lady gave him $29.00.”

-Appellant assigns as error the court's denial of his motion for judgment as of nonsuit.
-He contends there is a fatal variance between the indictment and the proof in that the indictment charges the robbery occurred "at and in and near the public highway" and that the money obtained was "the property of the said RITA BRYANT" whereas the evidence tends to show a robbery on the premises of Towne House Bakery and that the money obtained was the property of the Towne House Bakery.
+Appellant assigns as error the court’s denial of his motion for judgment as of nonsuit.
+He contends there is a fatal variance between the indictment and the proof in that the indictment charges the robbery occurred “at and in and near the public highway” and that the money obtained was “the property of the said Rita BryaNt” whereas the evidence tends to show a robbery on the premises of Towne House Bakery and that the money obtained was the property of the Towne House Bakery.

-It should be noted, as pointed out by Moore, J., in State v.
-Lawrence, supra, that "[u]ntil a relatively recent date robbery in or near a public highway (highway robbery) was a capital offense in North Carolina.
-State v.
-Johnson, 61 N.C.
-140 (1866); State v.
-Anthony, 29 N.C.
-234 (1847)."
+that “(u)ntil a relatively recent date robbery in or near a public highway (highway robbery) was a capital offense in North Carolina.

 The court properly overruled appellant’s motion for judgment as in case of nonsuit.

-The only evidence tending to identify Lynch as the "colored boy" who entered Towne House Bakery and robbed Rita Bryant consists of testimony as to an oral confession by Lynch and of testimony as to an oral and as to a written confession by Norris.
+The only evidence tending to identify Lynch as the “colored boy” who entered Towne House Bakery and robbed Rita Bryant consists of testimony as to an oral confession by Lynch and of testimony as to an oral and as to a written confession by Norris.
 Evidence of persons passing in cars at or near the time of the robbery tends to show the boy or boys they saw in the vicinity of Towne House Bakery were smaller and younger than Lynch and Norris.
-It is noted all confessions attributed to Norris are to the effect Lynch was the actual perpetrator of the robbery and that Norris was waiting in an alley nearby and was given part of the money.
+It is noted all confessions attributed to Norris are to the effect Lynch was the actual perpetrator of the robbery and that Norris *587 was waiting in an alley nearby and was given part of the money.

 When a witness (officer) for the State testified to the oral confession of Norris, the court, upon objection by counsel for Lynch, instructed the jury this testimony was not for consideration as to Lynch; and when he testified to the confession of Lynch, the court, upon objection by counsel for Norris, instructed the jury this testimony was not for consideration as to Norris.
 While the State was offering evidence, there was no objection on the ground either confession was involuntary.

 After the State had rested, Lynch testified he did not enter the Towne House Bakery or have any connection with the alleged robbery; and that, although offered inducements to do so, he had made no statement that he was involved in the alleged crime.
-Thereafter, Norris testified to the effect he was not involved in the alleged crime and that, although he and Lynch had *680 been together earlier in the evening, they had separated and gone different ways before the crime charged is alleged to have been committed.
+Thereafter, Norris testified to the effect he was not involved in the alleged crime and that, although he and Lynch had been together earlier in the evening, they had separated and gone different ways before the crime charged is alleged to have been committed.

 Based upon evidence received in the absence of the jury, which does not appear in the record before us, the court found, in the absence of the jury, that the oral and written confessions of Norris were voluntarily made.
 The written confession of Norris, identified as State’s Exhibit 1, was offered and received in evidence.
 Upon objection by counsel for Lynch, the court instructed the jury it was not for consideration as to Lynch.
 Norris’ written confession identifies Lynch as the person who proposed and perpetrated the venture at Towne House Bakery and quotes remarks attributed to Lynch.